-Default values can be used to save time by reducing the amount of manual data entry required whenever the Simplified Templates are used to create or update multiple data records within Oracle Fusion.
-For example, suppose a user is uploading several Requisitions.
-In that case, the common values can be set as defaults in the Simplified Loader Template.
-The user can assign default values to any field available in the Simplified Loader template by entering the values row 2 of the DataSheet.
+Default values save time by reducing the amount of manual data entry required whenever the Simplified Templates are used to create or update multiple data records within Oracle Fusion.
+For example, suppose a user is uploading several Invoices.
+In such cases, the common values can be set as default values in the Simplified Loader template.
+The user can assign default values to any field in the Simplified Loader template.
+Enter the default values in row 2 of the DataSheet.

 Data Field description

 Each data field in the DataSheet has an associated description.
-To view the data field description, click on the title cell in row 3.
+To view the data field description, click the column header cell in row 3.

 Upload Data Format

 Data to be uploaded to Oracle from Simplified Loader templates needs to be entered into the DataSheet.
 Using Simplified Loader templates, users can upload single or multiple records at the same time.
-Where records contain ´parent-child´ data relationships, then the user should enter it in the format shown in the example below.
-Examples of parent-child´ data relationships include:
+Where records contain 'parent-child' data relationships, the user should enter them in the format shown in the example below.
+Examples of parent-child data relationships include:

-- Requisition Header may contain one or many Lines.
+- Invoice Header may contain one or many Lines.

-- Each Requisition Line may contain one or many Distribution
+- Each Invoice Line may contain one or many Distribution.

 There is no limit on the number of children to include within a parent.